feichao93/temme/readme.md

 // => <div class="red">text content</div>
 ```

-If we extend this function and let the function do string interpolation, then the function is like:
+If we extend this function to allow a second argument `data`.
+Then the function could looks like:
 ```JavaScript
 emmet('div[class=$cls]{$content}', { cls: 'red', content: 'text content' })
 // => <div class="red">text content</div>